-- 8. Calls on governments to promote development; reduce poverty and inequality within and between countries; reduce the educational gap between countries; sustain the transformations resulting from new information and communication technologies, lower transportation costs and greater commercial and financial freedoms; and advance political thinking in conformity with labour market developments; - 9.
-Recommends that priority in terms of public and foreign investment be given to labour-intensive infrastructure projects that provide massive employment for the poor and are located in poor areas; - 10.
-Also recommends that a strict balance be observed between the interests of the private and the public sectors in terms of ensuring sustainable productivity growth and improved economic competitiveness, as well as social stability, equality for all, equality of opportunities between men and women, and respect for workers' rights; - 11.
-Stresses the need to ensure adequate financing of self-employment and of medium, small and micro enterprises in both urban and rural informal sectors; then urges to the international organizations to master the undeveloped countries to build the social and financial framework needed to enhance local entrepreneurship; - 12.
-Urges governments and parliaments to see to it that labour legislation is continuously providing opportunities for enterprise development and jobs expansion, and ensuring adequate social protection for employees in an environment conducive to sustainable development; - 13.
-Invites governments to provide an adequate response to the challenges of globalization, such as work discrimination, migration and lack of social protection, currently affecting up to 60 per cent of the working population globally; - 14.
-Calls on governments to implement the conclusions of the report, "A Fair Globalization: Creating Opportunities for All", drawn up by the World Commission on the Social Dimension of Globalization; - 15.
-Calls on governments to bring the Doha Round of the WTO to a successful conclusion in order to facilitate freer trade as the motor for generating employment in the developing countries; - 16.
-Invites the Inter-Parliamentary Union to conduct a general study of how parliaments address the impact of globalization on the population of their respective counties, in special the impact on wages level and job stability; - 17.
-Proposes to draw up strategies and put together campaigns to prevent and eliminate physical and psychological workplace violence, which, as confirmed in ILO's findings and in the recommendations of the 114th IPU Assembly, has become a worldwide phenomenon and affects women in particular; - 18.
+- 8. Also recommends that a strict balance be observed between the interests of the private and the public sectors in terms of ensuring sustainable productivity growth and improved economic competitiveness, as well as social stability, equality for all and respect for workers' rights; - 9.
+Stresses the need to ensure adequate financing of self-employment and of medium, small and micro enterprises in both urban and rural informal sectors; - 10.
+Urges governments and parliaments to see to it that labour legislation is continuously adapted to the needs of market efficiency and enhanced competitiveness, while providing opportunities for enterprise development and jobs expansion, and ensuring adequate social protection for employees in an environment conducive to sustainable development; - 11.
+Invites governments to provide an adequate response to the challenges of globalization, such as work discrimination, migration and lack of social protection, currently affecting up to 60 per cent of the working population globally; - 12.
+Calls on governments to implement the conclusions of the report, "A Fair Globalization: Creating Opportunities for All", drawn up by the World Commission on the Social Dimension of Globalization; - 13.
+Invites the Inter-Parliamentary Union to conduct a general study of how parliaments address the impact of globalization on the population of their respective counties; - 14.
+Proposes to draw up strategies and put together campaigns to prevent and eliminate physical and psychological workplace violence, which, as confirmed in ILO's findings and in the recommendations of the 114th IPU Assembly, has become a worldwide phenomenon and affects women in particular; - 15.
 Calls for greater coherence between programmes and policies aimed at attaining the objective of decent work and invites governments and social partners to incorporate these recommendations into their national strategies with a view to bringing about a meaningful change in people's lives, in keeping with the priorities, policies and customs of every country.